 One of my favorite ways to spend a weekend is by exploring a new part of the Pacific Northwest.
-I recently spent a weekend in Wenatchee, which is a town over the mountain pass that’s less than three hours east of Seattle.
+A quick vacation to go on is a weekend in Wenatchee, which is a town over the mountain pass that’s less than three hours east of Seattle.
 That means it also gets warmer there sooner in the year than Seattle does, making it a perfect long Seattle weekend trip.
 I was surprised at how many things to do in Wenatchee there were during my first time.

 Once you’re settled in, walk or drive over to Pybus Public Market, which is one of my favorite things to do in Wenatchee.
 They have a live band playing every Friday night which you can listen to while you walk around the market.
 There are over a dozen different stores, from local artists displaying their work to local produce, honey, and even cheese.
 The selection was amazing, so it’s not surprising that they were named “Best Farmers Market in 2015 and 2017.”

 I love when I’m on a mountain and discover something completely unexpected.
 On one of the runs, you can see part of an old bomber plane that crashed in the mountains in 1944.
 Locals go up and tap it for good luck each time they go by.